-With historically low interest rates putting 15-year mortgages within reach for more home buyers and refinancing homeowners, you may be wondering if a shorter-term mortgage makes sense.
+Wondering if a shorter-term mortgage makes sense?
 Understanding the pros and cons of a 15-year mortgage can help you decide if this is the right option for you.

-- Build equity faster.
-Since a 15-year term comes with a higher monthly payment toward principal, you’ll build home equity faster.
+Since a 15-year term comes with a higher monthly payment toward the principal, you’ll build home equity faster.
 You can access that equity with a home equity loan or line of credit to pay for things like college or renovating your home.

-- Larger monthly payments.
-Because you’ll be paying off your home in half the time, your monthly payments will be bigger compared with a 30-year term.
+Because you’ll be paying off your home in half the time, your monthly payments will be larger compared to payments on a 30-year term.
 Will your budget allow you to do that?
-It might make more sense to keep the lower fixed payments of a 30-year loan and pay extra toward principal when you have a surplus in your budget.
+It might make more sense to keep the lower, fixed payments of a 30-year loan and pay extra toward principal when you have a surplus in your budget.
 This strategy will help you pay off your home faster, yet still offers flexibility.

 Ready to Take the Next Step?